No-Country/C7-27/README.md

 </div>

 First clone our repository with `git clone https://github.com/No-Country/C7-27.git` then you must have to configure the environment variables described before.
 &nbsp;

-This app uses `Nodemailer` for email notifications, configure the SMTP transport options for your email host here `src/utils/sendEmail.js`
-&nbsp;

 Finally run the command `npm run build` and wait for the compile process to complete, once finished you can run `npm start` and use the app at `http://localhost:3000/`.